RealcodesAI/asd-mining-rn/README.md

 import { Alert } from 'react-native';

-// Initialize the miner with your license key and API URL const miner = new AsdMiningRN('your-license-key', 'https://api.example.com');
+// Initialize the miner with your license key and API URL const miner = AsdMiningRN.getInstance('your-license-key', 'https://api.example.com');

 // Calculate hash rate
 miner.calculateHashRate(5000).then(hashRate => {